Classical Civilisation

 Other Information

-Each year there is a trip to Rome or Athens.
+Each year there is a trip to either Rome or Athens.
 There are also opportunities for visits to plays, workshops and talks.

 Enquiries To